joranch/ElectionTracker/README.md

-## Political Preparedness
+## ElectionTracker

-PolitcalPreparedness is an example application built to demonstrate core Android Development skills as presented in the Udacity Android Developers Kotlin curriculum.
+ElectionTracker is an example application built to demonstrate core Android Development skills.

 This app demonstrates the following views and techniques: